 The Cleburne Wine and Art Festival

 On Oct.
-19, Cleburne Conference Center will come alive with fabulous country music and a panel of six well-known songwriters during Nashville Lights.
+18, Cleburne Conference Center will come alive with fabulous country music and a panel of six well-known songwriters during Nashville Lights.
 These songwriters are known for creating the lyrics of some of your favorite country music hits.
 The event also includes a live auction and raffle tickets to win cool prizes.
-Doors open at 5:30 p.m., but make plans to take advantage of the dinner buffet at 6:00 p.m., catered by Del Norte.
+Doors open at 5:30 p.m., but make plans to take advantage of the dinner buffet at 6:00 p.m.
 Wine and beer will be available for purchase throughout the evening.

 Holiday Open House

 Celebrate Cleburne’s rich history during Pioneer Days, from Nov.
-17-19, at Chisholm Trail Museum.
+16-17, at Chisholm Trail Museum.
 This free event allows visitors to step back in time to the 1850s in a replicated Wild West village called Wardville.
 Staff will dress up in period attire as cowboys, gunfighters, blacksmiths and other costumes.
-History lovers can participate in a Civil-War encampment to have firsthand experience at what life was like in the area more than a century ago with a real life cattle drive Saturday morning.
+History lovers can participate in a Civil-War encampment to have firsthand experience at what life was like in the area more than a century ago.
 Food and art vendors will be scattered throughout the museum grounds, making your visit an enjoyable experience.

 Cleburne State Park

 What’s a better way to immerse yourself in the great fall weather than visiting a local park?
-Cleburne State Park is a 528-acre wide nature preserve with plenty of multi-use trails, and during fall you’ll want to check out one or both of the popular events that take place in the park.
+Cleburne State Park is a 528-acre wide nature preserve with plenty of multi-use trails, and during fall you’ll want to check out the popular event that take place in the park.
 On Oct.
-14, participate in Take A Homeless Dog on a Hike, where animal lovers can pay it forward by taking canines from the shelter out for fresh air and socialization in the park.
-Or get spooky at Trick-or-Treat in the Park and Canned Food Drive on Oct.
-28. This family-oriented gathering allows guests to enjoy a night hike and contribute toward a good cause.
+27 get spooky at Trick-or-Treat in the Park and Canned Food Drive.
+This family-oriented gathering allows guests to enjoy a night hike and contribute toward a good cause.
 During the event, families will enjoy a night sounds presentation from Friends of Cleburne State Park to learn all about different noises heard throughout the dark.